Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits: Discussion

-This connection between orthogonality and realizable pathways underlies its role in non-equilibrium discrimination.
-In order to discriminate via binding energies, networks require having a single dominant path along which discrimination occurs via frequently discarding intermediary products.
-These processes are inherently processive: discrimination is a global function of discards at sequential steps throughout the graph.
+We propose that this orthogonality quantifies the degree to which such a network is processive versus distributive, and show that processive networks, which have a single dominant pathway between reactants and products, are characterized by low-orthogonality, while distributive networks which have many realizable paths, have high orthogonality.
+In order to discriminate via binding energies, a processive network is required because discrimination is achieved by frequently discarding intermediates from the dominant path.
+For such inherently processive processes, discrimination is a global function of discards at sequential steps throughout the graph.
 Final product formation is rare, thus slow.
 In contrast, discrimination via kinetic barriers is fast.
 In the kinetic regime, discrimination relies on creating final products quickly, enabled by distributive networks which have many paths towards the final products.
-We thus find that orthogonal networks are necessary for kinetic discrimination, whereas non-orthogonal networks are necessary for energetic discrimination.
+These results help to explain why "rescues" in general energetic discrimination schemes increase speed at the cost of accuracy, as increasing the rates of such reactions increases network orthogonality, which is beneficial for speed but detrimental to accuracy in energetic schemes.